from £55 /night help Price for guests, Nights approx:

 A large terrace provides room to relax outside.
 The garden is large and rambling with space to play, relax and explore.
 Surrounding the property is open countryside but within easy reach are all the facilities that you may need; picturesque villages to visit, towns for eating out and sight seeing, the forests for walks and mountain biking, not to mention the fishing, golf, fungus foraging, prehistoric monoliths and the wildlife.
 There is so much to do in the area, whatever the weather or time of year.

-There are full size double beds in each of the two bedrooms, a double sofabed in the living area and a single pull out bed in either of the bedrooms.
+There are full size double beds in each of the two bedrooms.
 All facilities for self catering are provided.
 Linen can be brought in by guests or can be hired through the property caretakers (details and prices on request) who are an english couple living nearby.

 The living area centres around a wood burning stove set within an impressive fireplace.
 There is a CD player and iPod dock linked into a Hi-Fi sound system.
 There is flat screen TV with in built dvd and a selection of dvds.
 Guests are welcome to use all the facilities in the house.